A bill to declassify COVID-19's origins clears the House and heads to Biden

 He also noted that the bill allows officials to redact information "to protect sources and methods."

-The bill comes as the debate over the virus' origins was recently resurrected by reports that the Energy Department and the Federal Bureau of Investigation support a theory that it came from a laboratory.
-That assessment is not the consensus among intelligence and scientific communities.
-Eight U.S. government agencies are investigating the source of COVID-19, and they remain very divided.
+The bill comes amid debate over the virus' origins.
+Eight U.S. government agencies are investigating the source of COVID-19, and they remain very divided on the issue.
 None of them is certain about the cause.
 Four lean toward natural causes.
 Two haven't taken a position.
 Meanwhile, the evidence produced by the greater scientific community points overwhelmingly to a natural cause, via exposure to an infected animal.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.